California Homes from California Wood

 Interior of a room with large, angled windows showing a mountain landscape and blue sky with clouds outside, wooden CLT ceiling, and trim around the windows.

 The end product retains all the natural beauty of exposed wood while providing key structural elements of the building’s wall or roof system.
-CLT homes invoke a biophilic response and store carbon.
+CLT homes invoke a biophilic response, store carbon, and are also highly fire-resistant.

 Featured: Ledinek Engineering